OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 - During development, there were a few issues surrounding deleting mistyped characters if using the Linux shell.
 If this is an issue with your experience, hitting enter and then re-typing it is the only solution, but it should be fixed now.

 ### 📚 Usage
-This honeypot is for educational and research purposes only.
-Please use responsibly.
+ - This honeypot is for educational and research purposes only.
+Please use it responsibly and do not expose it to the public internet.
+ - If running outside of a container, remove all instances of '/app' inside the source code so the program can find the right files.
 #
 I have put some Cyberpunk-themed files in here for immersion as well as some movie references, hope you recognise them!